BiocPy/IRanges/README.md

 ## IRanges

 An `IRanges` holds a **start** position and a **width**, and is most typically used to represent coordinates along some genomic sequence.
 The interpretation of the start position depends on the application; for sequences, the start is usually a 1-based position, but other use cases may allow zero or even negative values.
+Ends are inclusive.

 ```python
 from iranges import IRanges